Kenya-Rae/Kenya-s-Portfolio/README.md

 - When viewing on a mobile device with 320 x 480 resolution, text boxes overlapped and dragged down the page.
 I made a change to the max height of the body and made changes to each indivdual component and adjusted accordingly to resolutions.
 - Fatal error when pushing my commits to my repository.
 Due to file sizing, I had to resize/compress my files in to smaller files to fit the capcity of GitHub.
+- Carousel images where taking up a lot of space within the larger screen views.
+As well as this, changing the size made the postioning of the photo allign to the left.
+Leaving a big amount of space on the right.
 ## Deployments

 -